sherry-ger/cardatabase/README.md

 A simple Spring Boot application that uses the H2 in memory database to store cars.

 To start the application:

 `./mvnw spring-boot:run`

-You can also use Eclipse to run and debug the project.
+This Service is dependent on https://github.com/bvader/car-value-estimator and should be started first.

-The front end React application is at: https://github.com/adamquan/carfront
+The front end React application is at: https://github.com/bvader/carfront